-Lisbon, Portugal is one of Europe’s most charming cities.
-Yet, it’s often overlooked compared to tourism titans like Barcelona, Paris, and Rome may grab much of the attention, but that doesn't bother those who love Lisbon.
-In fact, ask anyone who’s been, though, and they’ll tell you that Lisbon’s under-the-radar position only adds to the city’s appeal.
+Lisbon, Portugal is one of Europe’s most charming, and often overlooked, cities.
+Yes, tourism titans like Barcelona, Paris, and Rome may grab much of the attention, but that doesn't bother those who love Lisbon.
+In fact, ask anyone who’s been, and they’ll tell you the city's under-the-radar position only adds to its appeal.
 Lisbon offers the energizing pace and exquisite culture of large cities in a smaller, more approachable package.
 A gothic beauty cradled by seven magnificent hillsides, Lisbon is a city that is certain to capture your heart when you travel here with us.

 You’ll have no trouble filling your days in Lisbon, especially with these five tips on things to do.